-Then, students move on elements of Society and Social Structure.
+Then, students move on to elements of Society and Social Structure.
 Social Interaction and Everyday Life.
 To clarify, how things happen and why?
 Further, ongoing issues and phenomenon in society, for example, Globalization and the Changing World, Environment, etc.

 Moreover, Families and Intimate Relationships are the basic concepts in sociology.
-On the other hand, sociology is more concerned in Health, Illness, and Disability.
+On the other hand, sociology is more concerned with Health, Illness, and Disability.
 Despite, Stratification and Social Class are also the core concepts in sociology.

 Therefore, sociology focuses on Poverty, Social Exclusion, and Welfare.
 Further, Race, Religion, Ethnicity, and migration are the basic concepts in sociology.
 Organization & Networks, the impact of Mass Media.
 Similarly, Education, Work & Economic Life are the major concerns of sociology.